Tech-Elites/Securus-CyberBlog/README.md

 ## Python Bot - Salvus

 The python based safe web browser is the second module of the project.
 Taking the information recieved from users, it acts on that data and takes specific decisions to keep all the users safe from the threats reported.
 The python bot updates it data directly from the securus database and blocks all the reported websites to keep the users secure.

+### Installation:

+Download the folder, and go to "dist" folder inside, and open the Salvus.exe file as an administrator.
+This will open the safe browser for you.

 ### Safe browser